Probe continues 5 years after well-known York musician’s death

-AN INVESTIGATION into a nurse’s conduct prior to the death of a York musician still hasn’t been concluded - five years after he died.
+AN investigation into a nurse’s conduct prior to a York musician’s death still hasn’t concluded - five years after he died.

 Bev Jones, 75, of Copmanthorpe, a leading chorister, composer, arranger, teacher and musical director, died at Harrogate Hospital in February 2016 after being taken there by paramedics from a local care home.